-Lake Almanor will be the place to be as we celebrate the extraordinary “dancing” grebes with our inaugural Grebe Festival centered in Chester, CA. Western and Clark's Grebes (Aechmophorus occidentalis and A. clarkii) nest on Lake Almanor which is considered an Important Bird Area by National Audubon and which has grown in its importance as a breeding site for these grebes in recent years as drought has caused loss of nesting habitat elsewhere.
-Late August is a great time to view the grebes as they are still nesting on the lake in colonies, racing across the water in their incredible “rushing” displays, and when some babies are hatching and climbing aboard their parents’ backs.
+Lake Almanor is the place to be the weekend of August 18th through 20th as we celebrate the extraordinary “dancing” grebes with our second annual Grebe Festival in Chester, CA. The National Audubon Society considers Lake Almanor, where the Western and Clark's grebes (Aechmophorus occidentalis and A. clarkii) come to nest, an Important Bird Area due to the significant loss of nesting habitat California's drought has caused in recent years.
+Late August is a great time to view colonies of grebes nesting on the lake, witness their incredible “rushing” displays, and watch hatchlings climb aboard their parents’ backs.

 Kayak and pontoon fieldtrips allow festival-goers an up-close (but not too close!) look at nesting grebes.
 Participants will explore the area's rich biodiversity and culture on fieldtrips in the Lake Almanor basin and Lassen National Forest.

 Educational materials, information on local organizations, and children’s activities are free and open to the public at the Almanor Recreation Center.
 Most fieldtrips and workshops are available for a fee, depending on the activity.
 Please visit www.plumasaudubon.org/grebe-festival for more details and to register.
 Limited space for walk-in registration will also be available during the festival.